-As 2017 comes to a close, it marks the middle of the school year and the winter break gives you an opportunity to reflect on how the school year is going.
+As 2018 has come to a close, it marks the middle of the school year.
+This time og year gives you an opportunity to reflect on how the school year is going.

 Some years, the school year is going very smoothly and the students are happy and engaged.
 There are also some years the routines and classroom management ideas that worked well in the past just aren’t working this year.